dbt-labs/docs.getdbt.com/website/docs/faqs/Troubleshooting/access_token_error.md

 ---

-If you're seeing a Database Error labelled `access_token` when you try to run queries in the IDE, your OAuth connection between Snowflake and dbt Cloud has expired and you need to reconnect the two tools.
-The validity period for these refresh tokens is [configurable by your Snowflake administrator](/docs/cloud/manage-access/set-up-snowflake-oauth#create-a-security-integration), but cannot be longer than 90 days.
+If you're seeing a database error labeled `access_token` when you try to run queries in the IDE, this means your [OAuth](/docs/cloud/manage-access/set-up-snowflake-oauth) connection between Snowflake and dbt Cloud has expired.

+To fix this, you'll need to re-connect the two tools.

+Your Snowflake administrator can [configure](/docs/cloud/manage-access/set-up-snowflake-oauth#create-a-security-integration) the refresh tokens' validity, which has a maximum 90-day validity period.

 To resolve the issue, complete the following steps: